Thoughtscript/python_api_2023/README.md

 docker-compose up
 ```

-That should spin up each subservice. (**NOTE:** the `backend` service will continually restart until the `mysql` service has fully initialized) Otherwise you can launch each service individually by:
+That should spin up each subservice. (**NOTE:** the `backend` service will continually restart until the `mysql` service has fully initialized.)
+Otherwise you can launch each service individually by:

 1. Commenting out everything in `docker-compose.yml` except for: